 3) Check your credit-card statements every few days during the holiday shopping season.

-4) Make sure that ATM isn't compromised.
+5) Make sure the ATM you use isn't compromised.

 Card "skimmers" glued onto ATMs are getting smaller and more sophisticated.
-See if the card-slot housing on the ATM wiggles when you tug it, or whether it looks different from the slots on other ATMs in the same vestibule.
-And don't ever use those stand-alone ATMs placed outside shops in public places — stick to bank-branch ATMs in dedicated vestibules.
+See if the card-slot housing on the ATM wiggles when you tug it, or whether it looks different from the slots on other ATMs in the same bank vestibule.
+If so, try another ATM machine or, even better, another ATM location.

-5) Stay off the shopping-mall Wi-Fi network.
+6) Stay off the shopping-mall Wi-Fi network.

 Public Wi-Fi networks are easy pickings for credit-card thieves and identity thieves, even if the networks ask you for a password.
 To stay safe, stick to your phone's cellular data plan or use a VPN service.
 Don't ever shop or bank online using a public Wi-Fi network.

-6) Be very careful when responding to deal offers.
+7) Be very careful when responding to deal offers.

 Criminals will try to lure to you malicious websites with email messages, online ads, social-media postings or even text messages promising fantastic deals.

-If you're on a computer, hover your cursor over the links in the ads, emails, Facebook postings and tweets to see where they really lead, and don't click on anything that looks strange.
+If you're on a computer, hover your cursor over the links in the ads, emails, Facebook postings and tweets to see where the links really lead.
 If you're on a smartphone, don't click at all, especially not on a link in an unsolicited text message.

 You don't really want to deal with stampeding crowds, do you?
 Unless you're willing to show up at 4 a.m. for a crack at a heavily discounted TV, you'll find most of the same deals online.